 Similar to drunk driving, distracted driving can slow a driver’s reaction time or make it impossible to react to a dangerous situation.
 Drivers who text while driving or otherwise drive with distractions are responsible for a huge number of car accidents each year, many of which are fatal.
 The smaller size of a motorcycle can make it harder for a distracted driver to notice.
 If the driver is not watching for motorcycles or bicycles, they will be more likely to hit these vehicles.

 Our Miami Motorcycle Accident Lawyer Offers Free Consultations

 If you or a loved one was injured in a motorcycle accident in Florida, it is vital that you discuss your case with a personal injury attorney.
 Accepting payouts from your insurance company or the at-fault driver might limit the number of damages you can recover for your claim.
 Always discuss your case with an experienced Miami personal injury lawyer before accepting a settlement.
-The Law Offices of Prosper Shaked offer free consultations on new cases.
+Prosper Shaked Accident Injury Attorneys PA offer free consultations on new cases.
 To schedule your consultation, call Prosper Shaked today at (305) 694-2676.